dasch-swiss/dsp-api/docs/05-internals/development/third-party.md

 ```

 The first string corresponds to the group/organization in the library's maven artefact,
-the second sting corresponds to the artefact ID and the third string defines the version.
+the second string corresponds to the artefact ID and the third string defines the version.

 The strings are combined with the `%`-operator or the `%%`-operator, the latter fixing the dependency to the specified scala-version.